Fadimajeed/TDEE-BMI-/README.md

 ## State Management

 This project primarily utilizes Flutter's built-in **`StatefulWidget`** and **`setState()`** for local state management.
 The core application state is managed within the `Mainscreen` widget, which then passes data down to child widgets via constructor parameters.
-Child widgets communicate updates back to their parent using **callback functions**, demonstrating the

-common **"Lifting State Up"** pattern.
-This approach is effective for small to medium-sized applications, providing clear data flow and maintainability without external state management libraries.
+Child widgets communicate updates back to their parent using **callback functions**, demonstrating the common **"Lifting State Up"** pattern. providing clear data flow and maintainability without external state management libraries.

 ## Screenshots